Arction/javascript-charts-performance-comparison/README.md

 From the bar chart above, we can see that LightningChart JS is the second fastest JavaScript chart in visualizing 1 million data points.
 Well done, competitor E!

-Regardless, we still consider LightningChart JS to be easily the fastest chart in line chart visualization, as setting up WebGL takes a bit more time initially than lighter web drawing frameworks.
+Regardless, we still consider LightningChart JS to easily be the fastest in line chart visualization even if setting up WebGL simply takes a bit more time initially than lighter web drawing frameworks.
 We'll prove this in the next test case.

 ### Large data set size